BolunDai0216/DifferentiableOptimizationCBF/docs/source/install.md

 # Installation

 This part of the tutorial provides steps required to run the provided code and tutorials.
+The following steps are only tested on Ubuntu and MacOS.

+## Dev Container (Recommended, but only for Linux Machines)

+To use the dev container, first install docker and the VS Code devcontainer extension: `ms-vscode-remote.remote-containers`.
+Then, go to the `provisioning` folder and run `bash setup.sh`, which will setup the `.zsh_history` file for the devcontainer which will make the zsh command history persistent over docker builds.

+After these steps, open a VS Code window in the `DifferentiableOptimizationCBF` directory and press `Shift + Ctrl + P` in VS Code, which will open up the command palette, in the command palette type/search for `Dev Containers: Rebuild and Reopen in Container`.
+This will start the process of building the devcontainer.

+## Local Installation

+Below are the steps to install the required dependencies for the code to run locally.

-## Install non-statically linked Python (Recommended, but optional)
+### Install non-statically linked Python (Optional, not tested on Mac OS)

 First, we need to install a Python interpreter that is **not** statically linked to libpython.
 To do this we use `pyenv`.
 First, install the dependencies (or follow the instructions [here](https://realpython.com/intro-to-pyenv/#build-dependencies)):